Hempcrete

 If you are looking to incorporate hemp-based insulation in your next project, we have firsthand experience and are connected to the forefront figures in U.S. hemp construction.

-The advantages if hempcrete:
+The advantages of hempcrete:

 LIGHT WEIGHT